 Beginning in 2006-2007, Judge Sleet served as an adjunct professor, teaching patent litigation, at Rutgers Law School, Widener University Delaware Law School and, most recently, Duke University School of Law.
 Before taking the federal bench in 1998, Judge Sleet acquired varied experience in civil and criminal litigation and corporate legal work.
 He served as the United States Attorney for the District of Delaware from 1994-1998.
 He served as in-house counsel in the legal department of Hercules Incorporated (1992–1994) and as deputy attorney general handling major civil cases for the State of Delaware (1990–1992).
 Prior to that, he practiced law in Philadelphia for 14 years, six of those as an assistant public defender with the Defender Association of Philadelphia.

 During his 20 years on the federal bench, Judge Sleet presided over and resolved by pretrial ruling, trial, or settlement thousands of complex civil cases involving a wide variety of subject matter, including: intellectual property (pharmaceuticals, medical devices, and various technologies); antitrust; bankruptcy; class actions; business/commercial; pharmaceuticals and medical devices; products liability; and securities and tax.

-Judge Sleet’s civil docket included some of the country’s most complex federal litigation in the fields of Intellectual Property as well as a wide range of matters including:
+Judge Sleet’s civil docket included some of the country’s most complex federal litigation in the field of Intellectual Property as well as a wide range of matters including:

-- Antitrust: Presided over multi-week jury trial, with extensive post-trial practice involving claims of various Sherman Act violations by the Association of Tennis Professionals (ATP); presided over numerous matters involving claims of monopolization by the misuse of patent rights
+- Presided over multi-week jury trial, with extensive post-trial practice involving claims of various Sherman Act violations by the Association of Tennis Professionals (ATP); presided over numerous matters involving claims of monopolization by the misuse of patent rights

-- Class Actions: Presided over numerous class action disputes in a variety of areas, such as securities fraud, actions brought on behalf of consumers and others; frequently presided over approval of final settlement of these matters
+- Presided over numerous class action disputes in a variety of areas, such as securities fraud, actions brought on behalf of consumers and others; frequently presided over approval of final settlement of these matters